 - If you can’t remember the last time you replaced your thermostat’s battery, now is the perfect time to do it.

-There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
+There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being utilized.
 Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can cause broken blower motors, mold or mildew in your air ducts, damage to the compressor, a cracked heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can cause failed blower motors, mold or mildew in your ducts, damage to the compressor, a cracked heat exchanger, and other problems.

 4. Is the Furnace Getting Electricity?